Search features

 ammond Email Email More info More Info

 DESI 102.
 DESIGN THINKING.
 Students will investigate essential processes that form the basis for all types of design disciplines including the ability to think divergently, problem solve, and empathize.
-Semester course, three hours.
+Three hours.

 a section of the DESIGN THINKING course in Design - DESI